waikato-datamining/mmdetection/2020-03-01/base/README.md

   ```
   Run with -h for all available options.

+  `--labels` is a text file with a comma-separated list of labels (excluding the background)

   You may also need to specify the following options:

   * `--mask_threshold` - if using another threshold than the default of 0.1